sxiii/bank-of-ideas/README.md

 ### Recommended tags
 * Need some resources to help your idea or project?
 Add tags that fits: #help-wanted #need-coder #need-marketing #need-designer #need-hr #need-manager #need-cofounder #need-investor #need-scientist #need-research #need-office #need-tester #need-community #need-seo #need-hosting #need-website #need-repo #need-translation etc.
+* if you have both idea & resource exchange files published on same project, please ADD THE SAME TAGS TO BOTH.
 * if you're unsure about level of your project: #unsure and #moderation-required
 * still working on project's description draft?
 Add: #draft (remove #draft after you finish with description and basics)
 * other tags might be added in the future

-### I've published the idea in the Open Bank.
+### I've published the idea or resource exchange proposal in the Open Bank.
 What's now?
 It totally depends on you, your time and your goals with the project.
 1) **Passive way.** You might want to just preserve your idea for the future or for somebody to work on it someday.
 In this case, you don't need to do anything further, maybe to subscribe to this repository ("watch" button on the top-right) and that's all.
 2) **Medium way.** If you want to develop the project by yourself from time to time, you might want to start a discussion ("issue" with description of problems you met upon developing your idea or project.
 After that, you might add tags, for example, "#need-developer" and "#need-investor" and subscribe to this repo ("watch" button on the top-right).